redonovan/VAE/README.md

 ![generated digits picture](digits1e-3.png)

 The Kullback Leibler loss term acts to encourage the posterior distribution q(z|x) to look like the prior p(z) = N(0,I).
-I was interested to see what the posterior distributions actually looked like both during training and at the end of training under various different kl_wt hyperparameters.
+I was interested to see what the posterior distributions actually looked like both during training and at the end of training under various different kl_wt hyperparameter values.
 I therefore modified my code to return encoded posterior distribution parameters during training so they could be plotted.
-For clarity I restricted my plots to the 1st training example per batch over a single epoch, resulting in 468 examples per plot.
+For clarity I restricted my plots to the 1st training example per batch over a single epoch, resulting in 469 examples per plot.
 I used a rainbow colourmap to indicate batch number, with red at the start of the epoch, through orange, yellow, green, blue, and indigo, to violet at the end of the epoch.
 I plotted a 1 standard deviation ellipse for every q(z|x) normal distribution in latent space, plus a black circle to represent the prior N(0,I).

 The posterior distributions over the 1st training epoch using kl_wt=1e-3 look like this: